-Resume headers play an important role in your resume.
-A well-designed resume header isn’t just a good idea for your resume; it is a necessary part of it.
+Resume headers play an important role in your resume and job search.
+A seemingly simple, yet profoundly crucial component of your resume, a well-designed professional resume header isn’t just a good idea for your resume; it is a necessary part of it.

 How To Include Your Name in Your Resume

 Most importantly, your resume header should include your name, usually in a font slightly bigger than the font you’ve used for the section headings on your resume.